-The optional configuration for a workspace is defined in a file such as bw.workspace.json in its directory or in its package.json file.
+The optional configuration for a workspace is defined in a file such as bw.workspace.ts in its directory or in its package.json file.

 You can also use the root config to set workspace configs in bulk by using workspace patterns.
 See the workspace pattern configs page for more information.